jmsallan/linearprogramming/letters.md

 #Stacking of graded papers problem

+*I would like to thank Wayne Smith for proposing this problem*

 Let’s suppose that we have a set of graded papers, which have to be sorted alphabetically to be delivered to students, so that we have a vector *m* of length 26, whose components are equal to the number of papers corresponding to students of the same initial in the family name.
 We have to stack the papers in *n* bins, so that the number of papers of each bin are as evenly distributed as possible.

 A way to tackle this problem using ILP is to minimize the difference between the maximum and minimum number of papers in each bin.
 Then variables such as x_{ij} can be defined which equal one if students with family name starting with letter *j* go to bin *i* and zero otherwise (so we cannot split papers with the same initial across two bins).
 Then we have the following sets of constraints: